valgartner/DRC_vivax/README.md

 This repository contains code and steps used for investigating *Plasmodium vivax* evolutionary history in central Africa using whole genome sequencing data.
-Results of this work will be available on bioRxiv soon.
+This work is now published in Malaria Journal: [doi.org/10.1186/s12936-024-04852-y](https://doi.org/10.1186/s12936-024-04852-y)

 # *P. vivax* Sample Data